Welcome! We can’t wait to meet you in person. If this is your first time here, you’ll find the answers to all your questions below.

 You can also Book, Cancel and Reschedule classes using the Mindbody App which can be downloaded for free from Itunes or from Google Play.

 Some of our classes are very popular and are wait- listed so if you don’t show up, others miss out.
-Therefore, if you cancel a Yoga, Pilates Mat or Yogabarre class within 2 hours or a 6.15am Yoga or Saturday 9am Yogabarre class within 12 hours or a Pilates Reformer class within 24 hours you will forfeit 1 class on your pass.
+Therefore, if you cancel a Yoga or Pilates Mat class within 2 hours or a 6.15am Yoga class within 12 hours or a Pilates Reformer class within 24 hours you will forfeit 1 class on your pass.

 If you’re a new Client, please register and pay for your first class online.
 If you would like to purchase a class pass or products at the studio you can pay by cash, credit or EFTPOS.
 Sorry no cheques.
 To purchase a class or pass, please visit our Online Store, click here